zhixin9001/2021-SAA/note/tips.md

         - availablity
         - in single region
         - URL is the same, the failover is automated, by changing CNAME
+        - RDS applies OS updates by performing maintenance on the standby, then promoting the standby to primary, and finally performing maintenance on the old primary, which becomes the new standby
     - Amazon RDS Read Replicas, use MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server databae engines asynchronous replication
         - provide enhanced performance, scalability, and durability, not availablity, because maybe in one az
     - if master database is encrypted, read replicas are encrypted